-Professor John Seddon, CEO of Vanguard Consultants (with whom I have no connection, only admiration) has just issued the following wake-up call for business leaders investing in the digital bandwagon
+Professor John Seddon, CEO of Vanguard Consultants has just issued the following wake-up call for business leaders investing in the digital bandwagon

-The Big Consultancies (mea culpa – I was once a member of one of them – Ed.) too often peddle unnecessarily complex solutions to business problems, often not fully understanding the problem causes in the first place
+The Big Consultancies (mea culpa – I was once a member of one of them) too often peddle unnecessarily complex solutions to business problems, often not fully understanding the problem causes in the first place

 For example, Western quality problems in the 80s/ 90s were addressed with TQM (Total Quality Management) which focused on culture change (and produced negligible if not negative results) when its very founders (Crosby, Deming and Juran) had shown the solution was a process driven by simple statistical controls which never even got a mention